ac-infinityhub/calculator/README.md

 # calculator
-This a beginner project of javascript.
+This is a beginner project of JavaScript with HTML5 and CSS3.<br>
-This is still under development.
+The development of it is still going on.<br>
-Get the web view [here](https://chakramit296.github.io/calculator/).
+Get the web view of the calculator [here](https://chakramit296.github.io/calculator/).